Wal33D/gdrive-serverless-asset-uploader/README.md

     -   `fileUrl` (string, optional): URL of the file to be uploaded.
     -   `base64File` (string, optional): Base64 encoded string of the file to be uploaded.
+    -   `fileUrls` (array of strings, optional): Array of URLs of the files to be uploaded.
     -   `fileName` (string, optional): Name of the file.
-    -   `user` (string, optional): User identifier.
+    -   `fileNames` (array of strings, optional): Array of names for the files being uploaded via `fileUrls`.
     -   `setPublic` (boolean, optional, default: `true`): Set the file to be publicly accessible.
     -   `reUpload` (boolean, optional, default: `false`): Re-upload the file if it already exists.
     -   `folderId` (string, optional): ID of the Google Drive folder to upload to.
     -   `folderName` (string, optional): Name of the folder.
     -   `shareEmails` (array of strings, optional): Emails to share the file with.
+    -   `user` (string, optional): User identifier - defaults to anonymous so be aware if used in a multi user tenancy system that this isnt left undefined.

 -   **Method**: `DELETE`
-    Resets all drives and clears the database entries.
+    -   Resets all drives and clears the database entries.

 ### `/status`